-The base of the pod, to which the axle and front electric hub wheel are attached, is going to be reinforced 50mm aluminium tube and 50x25mm aluminium box section.
+The base of the pod, to which the axle and front and rear electric hub motored wheels are attached, is reinforced 50mm aluminium tube and 100 x 25mm aluminium box section.

 The concept is that the pod is constructed in sandwiched sheets of bonded 0.9mm and 1.6mm aluminium (25 mm celotex is the centre).

 So the pod consists of the reinforced floor, two sides (one with a door in), the curved roof and the stepped shelves (sandwich of 0.9mm aluminium sheet and 4mm corex) for the "kitchen" at the rear of the pod.
 I think this makes it a "monococ" pod!

 The floor contains 4 "wells" with lift off tops.
 These wells house an 11.2 KwHr battery pack, water tank and the eletronics and controlers for the motor wheels, and a clothes storage area.